Tunisian President Beji Caid Essebsi Dies; Was Country's 1st Freely Elected Leader

 Earlier this year, Essebsi said he would not run for office again, saying it was time for younger people to step up.
 Tunisia is scheduled to hold a new election in November.

 In Tunisia's reformed government, Essebsi served as interim prime minister before being elected president in 2014.
 By then, he had already had a long political career, serving for decades under Ben Ali.
-As NPR's Scott Neuman reported on his election, "Essebsi's support comes from the wealthy coastal regions and he has used his experience and the prospect of stability to woo voters."
+As NPR's Scott Neuman reported on his election, "Essebsi's support comes from the wealthy coastal regions, and he has used his experience and the prospect of stability to woo voters."

 Essebsi led the secular-leaning Nidaa Tounes (Tunisia Calls) party.
 The Associated Press reports that in the lead-up to his election, Essebsi presented "his centrist movement as a bulwark against rising Islamic fundamentalism and political chaos that rocked Tunisia after the people's revolt overthrew a longtime dictator and unleashed similar movements throughout the region."